 Our bio-refinery in Gela is designed for treating advanced and unconventional loads up to 100% of processing capacity.
 It is one of the few bio-refineries in the world with such high operating flexibility.
 Gela is defined by its ability to process "unconventional" second-generation raw material from food production waste, regenerated used cooking oil (RUCO), animal fats (tallow) and by-products from processing vegetable oil.
-This makes it an innovative plant with high environmental sustainability that can process loads that would otherwise be disposed of as waste – to the cost of the community and the environment – using them instead for biofuel, creating a real-world example of the circular economy.
+This makes it an innovative plant with high environmental sustainability that can process loads that would otherwise be disposed of as waste – to the cost of the community and the environment – using them instead for biofuel.